Why switch broadband provider?

-These sites also compare bundles: either broadband and phone, or broadband, phone and TV.
+These sites also compare bundles.
+Either broadband and phone, or broadband, phone and TV.

 Not all broadband providers offer service to all areas of the UK.
 A postcode search on a price comparison site will show you what’s available at your address.

-However you should be able to keep your phone number.
+But you should be able to keep your phone number.

 The main exception to this is if you’re moving house to a different telephone exchange area.